 1. Total cost of ownership

-For personal use, a single Windows OS license fee may appear inexpensive but when considered for business, more employees means more cost.
-Not only the OS license cost, organization need to be ready to pay for applications like MS Office, Exchange, SharePoint that run on Windows.
+For personal use, a single Windows OS license fee may appear inexpensive but when considered for business, more employees mean more cost.
+Not only the OS license cost, but the organization also needs to be ready to pay for applications like MS Office, Exchange, SharePoint that run on Windows.

-In Windows world, you cannot modify the OS as its source code is not open source.
-Same is the case with proprietary applications running on it.
-However, in case of Linux, a user can download even the source code of a Linux OS, change it and use it spending no money.
-Though some Linux distros charge for support, they are inexpensive when compared to Windows license price.
+In the Windows world, you cannot modify the OS as its source code is not open source.
+The same is the case with proprietary applications running on it.
+However, in the case of Linux, a user can download even the source code of a Linux OS, change it and use it spending no money.
+Though some Linux distros charge for support, they are inexpensive when compared to the Windows license price.

 2. Beginner friendly and easy to use

 Windows OS is one of the simplest desktop OS available today.
 Its graphical user-friendliness is exceptional.
-Though Windows has a relatively minimal learning curve, Linux distros like Ubuntu, Elementary OS, Linux Mint etc. are striving to improve the user experience that makes transition from Windows to Linux become smooth and easy.
+Though Windows has a relatively minimal learning curve, Linux distros like Ubuntu, Elementary OS, Linux Mint, etc. are striving to improve the user experience that makes the transition from Windows to Linux smooth and easy.

 Linux distros like Lubuntu, Knoppix, LXLE, antiX, Puppy Linux are best suitable for aging machines.
 Old horses like 386 or 486 machines with decent RAM (>= 124/256) can run Linux.

-With USB live-mode option, you can give a try to test a Linux distro before you finalize one for you.
-Booting via live-mode does not install the OS on a hard disk.
-Just go and give a try, you will fall in love.
+With the USB live-mode option, you can give a try to test a Linux distro before you finalize one for you.
+Booting via live mode does not install the OS on a hard disk.
+Just go and give it a try, you will fall in love.